Teardrops (George Harrison song): Aftermath and retrospective assessments

 Harrison said that 1980 was the year when he stopped enjoying being a recording artist and "couldn't relate" to contemporary pop music.
-After completing his 1982 album Gone Troppo, he withdrew from music-making for over four years, partly as a result of the compromises he was forced to make with Somewhere in England, and partly because he had long found his role as a film producer with his company HandMade Films more rewarding.
+After completing his tenth studio album Gone Troppo (1982), he withdrew from music-making for over four years, partly as a result of the compromises he was forced to make with Somewhere in England, and partly because he had long found his role as a film producer with his company HandMade Films more rewarding.
 With "Wake Up My Love", the lead single from Gone Troppo, Harrison returned to the pop formula of "Teardrops".
 According to Alan Clayson, this was a gesture designed to satisfy Warner Bros. in advance, while Harrison otherwise had no interest in the album's commercial performance and, as with Somewhere in England, made no attempt to promote the release.

 Chip Madinger and Mark Easter say that "Teardrops" was "probably the best of the toe-tappers that George composed for the revised Somewhere in England", and they describe its commercial failure as "inexplicable".
 Ian Inglis calls the song "a perfectly plausible piece of middle-of-the-road pop" that, through its origins as a purpose-written hit song to satisfy commercial considerations, "lacks Harrison's signature".
 Harrison biographer Simon Leng similarly describes the track as a "perfectly pleasant ... well-produced power pop tune with a catchy hook and an attractive bridge", but he dismisses it as "hack work" and "the kind of forgettable pop fluff that Harrison had been trying to escape for years".
 Clayson says that "Teardrops" has "an ebullient backing and an ear-grabbing melody" and deserved to be a bigger hit than "All Those Years Ago".
 Writing in 2018 for Uncut's Ultimate Music Guide issue on Harrison, Jason Anderson complained that the song's "thin veneer of pep can't disguise its formulaic nature or its singer's indifference".

 In a 1992 interview coinciding with Harrison receiving the inaugural Billboard Century Award, Timothy White suggested "Teardrops" when asking him about his favourite, "overlooked" compositions.
 Harrison replied that it was "quite a nice song", adding: "That could be done by some black group, because you could make a good dance routine to [it]."